** Checked for latest current info & best practises: 08 June 2026 –

 When you receive an order from an EU-based customer, the IOSS of your platform (Etsy, Folksy, NOTHS etc) will appear in the order confirmation details (certainly for Etsy; the IOSS appears on the Order receipt page.)

 You’ll need to let Royal Mail/ your postal service provider know this IOSS.
-At time of writing, you don’t add that code to a form/ CN22 – you’ll need to tell them at time of posting.
+At time of first writing this blog, you didn’t add that code to a form/ CN22 – since then, customs data submission details are more electronic.

 If you’re registered for Royal Mail Click&Drop, you’ll submit the relevant IOSS online.